SAME DAY CARE CLINIC PARTNERSHIP

 Labour and Delivery

 Every pregnant person and support person will be pre-screened during admission.
 You may be redirected to the hospital for labour and birth if the screening questions apply to you.
-Each pregnant person is allowed only one support person.
+Currently a pregnant person can have one support person with them for their labour, delivery, and postpartum at the Birth Centre.
 If you have any questions or concerns, please contact your midwife.

 NorthernStar Mothers Milk Bank Drop Site